timothywlee-zz/off-white-ecommerce-store/README.md

 ```
 npm run db:import
 ```
 4. Start the project.
-Once started, you can view the application by opening <https://localhost:3000> in your browswer.
+Once started, you can view the application by opening <https://localhost:3000> in your browser.
 ```
 npm run dev
 ```